-- Immunizations are available through Employee Health, free of charge - Volunteers are screened annually for tuberculosis - The influenza vaccine is now required for volunteers, free of charge
+- Immunizations are available through Employee Health, free of charge. - Volunteers are screened upon hire for tuberculosis.
+Further need for screening occurs if the volunteer is exhibiting symptoms and/or if the volunteer has had a known exposure to a person that has tuberculosis. - The influenza and COVID vaccines are now required for volunteers, and are available through Employee Health, free of charge.